zacknawrocki/Heal4me/README.md

 # What is Heal4Me?

 ## The Run-Down
-Heal4Me is an online platform focused on providing its users with the tools they need to fight mental illness.
-We aim to create an semi-anonymous social network that's more comfortable, accessible, and/or affordable (free!) than in-person group meetings or therapy.
+Heal4Me is an online platform, focused on providing its users with the tools they need to fight mental illnesses.
+We aim to create a semi-anonymous social network that's more comfortable, accessible, and/or affordable (free!) than in-person group meetings or therapy.
 We're always around to help!

 While Heal4Me is predominantly a crowd-sourced mental health support forum, akin to a virtual 24/7 Alcoholics Anonymous, our defining feature lies in our personalized recommendation algorithm.
 Using our algorithm, users can browse suggested groups and posts, and explore a variety of resources from books to meditation tutorials.